shupershuff/Diablo2RLoader/README.md

 - Handle64 tool (replaces procexp) - https://learn.microsoft.com/en-gb/sysinternals/downloads/handle
 - Handle killer script: https://forums.d2jsp.org/topic.php?t=90563264&f=87
 - Set Text method: https://stackoverflow.com/questions/39021975/changing-title-of-an-application-when-launching-from-command-prompt/39033389#39033389
-  - After using the above for several months, I built my own to work with Process ID.
+  - After using the above for several months, I built my own to work with Process ID instead of process name for improved accuracy.
 Posted to the thread above.
 - Thanks to MoonUnit for contributing thoughts around converting plain text passwords to encrypted strings.
 - Thanks to never147 for contributing improvements for menu refresh and inputs.
 Huge QOL feature and allowed for more features to be implemented.
 - Thanks to Mysterio from [D2Emu.com}(https://d2emu.com/tz) for providing TZ source API.
 Consider buying Mysterio a coffee [here](https://www.buymeacoffee.com/d2emu).
-- Thanks to Shalzuth (https://d2rapi.fly.dev), Prowner (https://d2runewizard.com) and Teebling "Teebs" (https://diablo2.io) for providing their awesome respective API's for DClone status for you to choose from.
+- Thanks to Mysterio (https://D2Emu.com), Prowner (https://d2runewizard.com) and Teebling "Teebs" (https://diablo2.io) for providing their awesome respective API's for DClone status for you to choose from.
 - Thanks to dschu012 for [discovering the AuthToken method](https://github.com/Farmith/D2RMIM/pull/11/files#diff-5408bbaf05738fe52729de093b38981abecffeb304b1cd388713cbe6a0461d21) and thanks to Sunblood for pointing me towards this discovery.
 - Thanks to v2.jokeapi.dev and official-joke-api.appspot.com for API's providing top notch cringe for us to smirk at.
 - ChatGPT for helping with regex patterns.